 Privacy Shield Ombudsperson

-The Under Secretary of State for Economic Growth, Energy, and the Environment serves as the Privacy Shield Ombudsperson, a position dedicated to facilitating the processing of requests from EU and Swiss individuals relating to national security access to data transmitted from the European Union or Switzerland to the United States.
+Acting Under Secretary of State for Economic Growth, Energy, and the Environment, Manisha Singh, serves as the Privacy Shield Ombudsperson, a position dedicated to facilitating the processing of requests from EU and Swiss individuals relating to national security access to data transmitted from the European Union or Switzerland to the United States.
 Applicable data transfers include those conducted pursuant to the EU-U.S. Privacy Shield Framework, U.S.-Swiss Privacy Shield Framework, standard contractual clauses (SCCs), binding corporate rules (BCRs), and “Derogations” or “Possible Future Derogations.”
 This role builds on the Under Secretary’s position under Presidential Policy Directive 28 as the Senior Coordinator for International Information Technology Diplomacy, which includes serving as a point of contact for foreign governments to raise concerns regarding signals intelligence activities conducted by the United States.

 The Under Secretary reports directly to the Secretary of State and is independent from the Intelligence Community.
 To carry out the Ombudsperson duties, the Under Secretary works closely with other United States Government officials, including independent oversight bodies such as inspectors general, as appropriate, to ensure that completed requests are processed and resolved in accordance with applicable laws and policies, including the Ombudsperson Mechanism Implementation Procedures.

 - EU individuals submit a request via the EU designated individual complaint handling body through their local Data Protection Authority (DPA).